intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Working Practices

-In the absence of a high-level policy documented in an RFC, or to specify the detail of its implementation, the RPC can document working practices regarding the editorial preparation and final publication and dissemination of RFCs.
+In the absence of a high-level policy documented in an RFC, or in the interest of specifying the detail of its implementation of such policies, the RPC can document working practices regarding the editorial preparation and final publication and dissemination of RFCs.
 Examples include: